Preparation¶

 - package.xml

-Open a terminal and type the following command to start the ROS master.
+Open a terminal and enter the following to start the ROS master:

 roscore

-Apart from launching the ROS master, open a terminal for working on the tutorial, and move it to the tutorial directory above.
-Note that you may need more than one terminal to proceed with the tutorial.
+Separate from the ROS master terminal, open a terminal for tutorial work and navigate to the tutorial directory mentioned above.
+Note that you may need multiple terminals as you progress through the tutorial.